Portland to Hood River Road Trip: Waterfalls, Beer, and Camping

 By Emily Butterfield

 As a lifelong Pacific Northwesterner, Oregon is one of my all-time favorite places for outdoor adventure.
 You can explore glaciated mountains, the rugged coastline, rushing rivers, and diverse high desert.
-But one of my favorite areas is the short drive from Portland to Hood River, just an hour drive from Escape’s Portland depot.
+But one of my favorite areas is the short drive from Portland to Hood River, just an hour’s drive from Escape’s camper van rental location in Portland.
 Part of the Columbia River Gorge National Scenic Area, it’s chockfull of nature, craft beer, and outdoor recreation.
 Whether you’re looking for a quick weekend getaway or adventure-packed vacation, you won’t get bored on this road trip.
-Here are some of my favorite places on a road trip from Portland to Hood River.
+Here are some of my favorite places on my Portland to Hood River road trip.

 Eat at a food cart pod